stinkies/GREEN.chi/README.md

   <img src="https://github.com/stinkies/GREEN.chi/blob/main/Purrsonality.png" alt="raspberry">
 </p>

 Have you ever sat and wondered, what kind of cat are you?
+With this short, simple quiz...now you can know!

 * If you scored 15 or less, you are a calm calico
 * If you scored between 16 and 25, you are a balanced banchi